 First, let’s look at the superficial differences:

 - The talks that you see on TED.com have been videotaped from several different angles and skillfully edited.
-You can see what I mean on this video of Anne-Marie Slaughter speaking about the path to true gender equality for men and women, or on virtually any other TED video
+You can see what I mean on this video of Anne-Marie Slaughter speaking about the path to true gender equality for both men and women, or on virtually any other TED video

 But before you start looking for a videographer to make the movie you’ll show during your talk… or for a forklift that can raise you into the air while you’re speaking, like Al Gore in his TED-style movie An Inconvenient Truth, let’s back up and look at some of the easier-to-achieve distinctions between TED-style talks and run-of-the-mill business presentations.

 Most B-flat — that’s music-speak for “average” — business presentations are… well, flat!
 They’re about conveying facts and expectations, not passions and possibilities.
-And because business speakers represent their organizations instead of themselves, they tend to be cautious not just in what they say, but in how they say it.
+And because business speakers represent their organizations instead of themselves, they tend to be cautious not only in what they say, but in how they say it.

 - TED-style talks are personal.
 The only reason to give a TED talk is that you feel passionately about something, and your sense of purpose creates an energy boost for both you and your audience.